-2, In the case of no flowing even with enough saliva specimen, or the saliva is too thick to run, please move the device (keep upright,don't tilt) back and forth on a flat surface for several times until saliva flows up.
-Do not tilt the device 2. when the test is running before reading results.
+2, In the case of no flowing even with enough saliva specimen, or the saliva is too thick to run, please move the device but don't tilt and keep upright back and forth on a flat and clean surface for several times until saliva flows up.
+Do not tilt the device when the test is running before reading results.